 If you think you might need to tap your retirement plan early, this is the option that is most likely to work for you.

-This exception applies only to distributions you receive after you have separated from service, or terminated your employment with the company that sponsors the plan.
+This exception applies only to distributions you receive after you have separated from service or terminated your employment with the company that sponsors the plan.
 You don't have to retire permanently.
 You can go to work for another employer, or even return to work for the same employer at a later date.
-But you cannot receive a distribution from your employer's retirement plan while you are still employed with the company if you want to use the age 55 exception to the early distribution tax.
+But if you want to use the age 55 exception to the early distribution tax, you can't receive a distribution from your employer's retirement plan while you are still employed with the company.

 As with other exceptions, the devil is in the details.
 For this exception, you need not be age 55 on the day you leave your job, as long as you turn 55 by December 31 of the same year.
-The strategy falls apart if you retire in a year that precedes the year you turn 55, even if you postpone receiving the retirement benefits until you reach age 55.
+The strategy falls apart if you retire in a year before the year you turn 55, even if you postpone receiving the retirement benefits until you reach age 55.

-An employee stock ownership plan, or ESOP, is a type of stock bonus plan which may have some features of a more traditional pension plan.
+An employee stock ownership plan, or ESOP, is a type of stock bonus plan that may have some features of a more traditional pension plan.
 ESOPs are designed to be funded primarily or even exclusively with employer stock.
 An ESOP can allow cash distributions, however, as long as the employee has the right to demand that benefits be paid in employer stock.

 On the plus side, the medical expense exception is available even if you don't itemize deductions.
 It applies to those amounts that would be deductible if you did itemize.

 Another way to escape the early distribution tax, albeit a rather unattractive one, is to die before the distribution is made.
-None of the funds distributed from your retirement plan after your death -- for instance, to a named beneficiary -- will be subject to the early distribution tax, as long as the account is still in your name when the distribution occurs.
+None of the funds distributed from your retirement plan after your death—for instance, to a named beneficiary—will be subject to the early distribution tax, as long as the account is still in your name when the distribution occurs.